Should Religious Groups be Allowed to Shun?

 This is something that needs to be changed because in exercising their beliefs, they rob others of that same liberty.
 Freedom of religion should apply to all, not the select few who are in charge.

-It is to be hoped that as policy-makers become more aware of the devastating effects of shunning, they will enact “best practices” laws for religious organizations that prevent them from inflicting this form of member abuse.
+It is to be hoped that as policy-makers become more aware of the devastating effects of shunning, they will enact “best practices” guidelines for religious organizations that prevent them from inflicting this form of member abuse.

 While leaders are free to believe in shunning and to practice it within their own family, they should not be free to impose their beliefs on others; they should not be free to rip apart families.
-Any charity should have to adhere to a set of rules that protect members, and if not, have their tax-free status revoked, as a way to not only protect members but all others affected by shunning.
+Any charity should have to adhere to a set of rules that protect members, and if not, have their tax-free status revoked, as a way to not only protect members but all other parties affected by shunning.

 © 2016 Athlyn Green